-- a) ensure compatibility in character between the dwellings on the site, the site itself and the surrounding urban environment; - b) ensure visual and acoustic privacy between dwellings on the site, and between the site and the adjoining neighbourhood; - c) ensure that the development is suited to the site in terms of topography, slope, water flows and drainage; - d) ensure that the development on the site will be visually compatible with the surrounding neighbourhood. - e) ensure that the siting of the development does not externalize impacts of noise, overshadowing, or compromises to privacy onto neighbouring properties. - f) demonstrate how siting, design and character are consistent with the relevant Residential Character Narrative, as contained in the corresponding locality chapter in Part E of this DCP.
+- a) ensure compatibility in character between the dwellings on the site, the site itself and the surrounding urban environment; - ensure visual and acoustic privacy between dwellings on the site, and between the site and the adjoining neighbourhood;

+- c) ensure that the development is suited to the site in terms of topography, slope, water flows and drainage: - d) ensure that the development on the site will be visually compatible with the surrounding neighbourhood. - e) ensure that the siting of the development does not externalize impacts of noise, overshadowing, or compromises to privacy onto neighbouring properties.

-- 1. Secondary dwellings are not permitted on strata-titled lots - 2.
-Secondary dwellings are to comply with the Building Height Plane requirements under Chapter D1.2.1 of Byron DCP 2014
+- 1. Secondary Dwellings are not permitted on strata-titled lots - 2.
+Secondary Dwellings are to comply with the Building Height Plane requirements under Chapter D1.2.1 of Byron DCP 2014